jnsgruk/firecracker-ubuntu/README.md

 Before you can use or test this project, you'll need the following installed on your machine:

-- [docker]
+- [dnsmasq]
 - [firecracker]
-- [firectl]
-- [dnsmasq]
+- [jq]
-- [jo]
+- [yq]

-Note that dnsmasq is only required if you want to run DHCP/DNS for your VMs rather than statically address them

-## Limitations and caveats

-This project is heavily tailored to my own use currently.
-In particular, the rootfs will contain my SSH key by default!
-You can change that in `./builder-image/script/provision.sh`.
-In a future update, I'm aiming to enable `cloud-init` support for the VMs and will remove this!

 ## Quick start

 You can start the project on a clean machine with `./demo.sh`.
-This will first build an OCI image, which is then in turn used to build and kernel and rootfs image.
-Once those images are built, the demo script will start a VM with some default config.
+You might want to adjust the [userdata.yaml] before starting it to ensure the right SSH key is present.

+This will do the following:

+- Download and process the relevant Ubuntu cloud image (according to `FC_SERIES`)
+- Create a network bridge device
+- Start `dnsmasq` on that bridge
+- Create two tap network interfaces for the VM (one for the metadata service, one for normal use)
+- Create a folder structure for a VM, containing kernel, disk, initrd and a definition file
+- Start firecracker and configure the VM over it's HTTP API
+- Start the VM

 By default, the [config] looks like so: